-Board of Directors Presentation focused on class reading

-This assignment gives students the opportunity to extract key content from readings, to present relevant information in a succinct and engaging way, as well as to practice leading, public speaking, and task management.
+The Board of Directors Reading Presentation and Discussion Facilitation gives students the opportunity to extract key content from readings, to present relevant information in a succinct and engaging way, as well as to practice leading, public speaking, and task management.

-This assignment is called 'Board of Directors Presentation' because you should imagine the Board of Directors (BoD) of an organization has asked you to present.
+You can imagine the Board of Directors (BoD) of an organization has asked you to present.
 You are on their agenda for 5 minutes of presentation.
 The class/BoD wants you to inform them about the relevant content of one class reading.